Chair – Karen Sulway

 Annual activities are the Federation Quiz, normally held in February and the Garden Festival Trophy competition.

-This year, the Garden Festival Trophy is a photo competition of wild flowers sown by members during 2021.
+The 2021 Garden Festival Trophy was for a photo competition of wild flowers sown by members during 2021.
+The winner was Gwen Johnson of Colton WI.

 Science workshops are organised with hands-on practical sessions when ladies get to wear white coats.
 The next workshop will be at Keele University and will explore the chemistry of pottery.

-Outings are also arranged – we have been to Reading Museum to see the replica of the Bayeux Tapestry and to Port Sunlight and our next outing will be to follow Richard III from Bosworth Field to Leicester Cathedral.
+Outings are also arranged – we have been to Reading Museum to see the replica of the Bayeux Tapestry that was stitched by The Ladies of Leek and to Port Sunlight.

 The Climate Change Ambassador works with WIs to raise awareness of issues that affect our planet due to the changing climate and to encourage actions that could make a collective difference.